Sage of the Orchid Pavilion

 Wang Xizhi writes, but not for history, and not wholly for himself.
 Rather, he observes life and shares it with us, his future readers, inviting us to live as he does in the past.
 The “causes for feelings and mood remain the same,” he says, metaphorically extending his hand to ours.

-For all that he is a calligraphy sage, in the end he is also a masterfully candid poet.
+For a calligraphy sage, he is also a masterfully candid poet.

 “Read me and see,” the poet coaxes.
 “We are not so different, you and I.”